rase-rocks/byw/README.md

 <pre>npm install</pre>

-The package has the <pre>http-serve</pre> as a dependency to allow for local development.
+The package has the http-serve as a dependency to allow for local development.
 This will serve the files out of the s3-build folder.
+To use run:

+<pre>npm run serve-build</pre>

 To get a build folder run: